Workfare in the United Kingdom: Backlash

+In response, Employment Minister Chris Grayling stated to BBC Radio 4 that workfare programs were voluntary and accused the Socialist Workers' Party of false campaigning.

 Controversies

 Tesco

 There was controversy later in February 2012 following the involvement of the Tesco supermarket chain in a government workfare scheme linked to the payment of benefits.
 An advert appeared on the Jobseekers' Plus website in which Tesco sought permanent workers in exchange for expenses and Jobseeker's Allowance.
 After the advert was highlighted by users of Facebook and Twitter, the supermarket claimed its appearance was a mistake and that it was intended to be "an advert for work experience with a guaranteed job interview at the end of it as part of a Government-led work experience scheme".
 A protest about this advert later caused the temporary closure of a Tesco store near the Houses of Parliament.

 Poundland

 The discount retailer Poundland's participation in a workfare scheme has been controversial.
-A graduate took the Department of Work and Pensions to Court arguing that participation in a workfare scheme was a breach of her human rights guaranteed by the European Convention on Human Rights.
+A graduate took the Department for Work and Pensions to Court arguing that participation in a workfare scheme was a breach of her human rights guaranteed by the European Convention on Human Rights.
 Caitlin Reilly and Jamieson Wilson lost the case but the decision was reversed on appeal.
 However, the appeal decision was made primarily on technical grounds, and the judge found no breach of Article 4 of the European Convention on Human Rights.